klaufel/polygoncss/docs/README.md

-# Structured for a project based in ITCSS and BEMIT (BEM) Methodology

-Basic blank structure of a project based on ITCSS (Scalable and Maintainable CSS Architecture) and BEMIT (BEM) Methodology.
+# Structure ITCSS (BEMIT)

+It is a CSS framework for web artisans.
+It is another framework to be able to start developing your project with a predefined base based on OOCSS, working through BEMIT (BEM + ITCSS).
+In this way we can develop our project in a coherent, clean and orderly way and can be maintained and scaled without any difficulty.

+The framework has some components developed to start working, the styles of each component are generic styles and are designed to be edited according to the needs of the project with which you use it, although if they seem beautiful, they are ready to use them !

 ## Installation

 Clone the repository in local and install the dependencies, then run gulp.

 **git:**